EPHESIANS 6: FREE AROMOUR FOR KNIGHTS!

-Living on the Scottish borders is really nice for taking our visitors to places like the Gretna Visitor’s centre.
-Three times I’ve taken my family from Australia on short ‘tours’ to lochs and castles in the summer and the winter.
+Living on the Scottish borders is really nice for taking our visitors to places like the Gretna Visitor’s Centre.
+Three times I’ve taken my family from Australia on short ‘tours’ to lochs and castles in both the summer and winter.
 There just seems to be something special about Scotland and its history, which seems to be endowed with timeless fascination.
 Last time I was in Edinburgh, I found a small booklet on the Family history of the Knights.
-I thought knights were English but, there it was with a Coat of Arms, clan tartan, and family history to buy in the tourist shop!
+I thought knights were English, but there it was with a Coat of Arms, clan tartan, and family history to buy in the tourist shop!

-The tournaments for medieval knights in gleaming armour and watched on sunny days by beautiful maidens seated beneath crisp flags, were nothing compared to the horrible Gladiator years of the Roman Empire.
-Those were the days when innocent people was stolen from their homes and taken to war, or thrown into arenas to fight or die.
+The tournaments for medieval knights in gleaming armour, watched on sunny days by beautiful maidens seated beneath crisp flags, were nothing compared to the horrible Gladiator years of the Roman Empire.
+Those were the days when innocent people were stolen from their homes and taken to war, or thrown into arenas to fight or die.

 If I look around at our “refugee crisis” today, as thousands flee from North Africa, we don’t seem to have changed since Paul’s letter to those living in Ephesus in the first century AD.
 If we’re not victims of trouble, we’re causing it.
 Moreover, we still have insolent children who aren’t just disobeying their parents [v1-3], they’re abusive to their teachers and anyone else they don’t like!
 The latest bid to pass the euthanasia bill through UK parliament would then allow children to terminate their parent’s lives when they felt it was right to do so.

-The key to everything seems to always come around to a central issue in every chapter that Paul writes.
+Yet the key to everything seems to always come around to a central issue, in every chapter that Paul writes.
 It’s the hub of the wheel that makes life, as experienced by humans, turn round.
 It’s the issue of the existence and involvement of the Master Planner.
-The daily battle through life seemed to make sense for me, when I acknowledged that my Father God exists and that He shows no favouritism. [v9]
+The daily battle through life is part and parcel in every country and culture on earth.
+However, the daily battle seemed to make sense for me when I acknowledged two things: (i) that my Father God exists, and (ii) that He shows no favouritism. [v9]

 With all that said, Father God goes yet another step further.
-He’s opened up the channels of communication on a 24/7 basis when He invited us to “…pray in the Spirit on all occasions with all kinds of prayers and requests”. [v18] Now I can be fearless as I make known the mystery of this gospel message. [v19] It’s the Good News of the Creator God and it’s the greatest story ever told!
+He’s opened up the channels of communication on a 24/7 basis when He invited us to “…pray in the Spirit on all occasions with all kinds of prayers and requests”. [v18] Now I can be fearless, as I make known the mystery of His gospel message. [v19] It’s the Good News of the Creator God’s global Masterplan, and it’s the greatest story ever told!

 CLICK to return to today’s “Daily Breadcrumbs”